ChongWuLab/MIMOSA/README.md

 If you use the MIMOSA models, please cite

-> Melton, H. J., Zhang, Z., Wu, L., & Wu, C. (2022).
-MIMOSA: A resource consisting of improved methylome imputation models increases power to identify CpG site-phenotype associations.
-Under Review.
+> Melton, H. J., Zhang, Z., Deng, H., Wu, L., & Wu, C. (2023).
+MIMOSA: A resource consisting of improved methylome imputation models increases power to identify CpG site-phenotype associations. _Briefings in Bioinformatics_.

 ## Step 1: Download DNAm prediction models

-The MIMOSA models for DNAm prediction in whole bllod are available on osf.io [here](https://osf.io/4swdq/?view_only=1e824972813a40e78d5af25f4b2c7154).
-The files included are _cg********.rds_, which each consist of a set of weights for SNPs used in predicting DNAm at the CpG site cg*********.
-Once you load one of these files into R, you'll have a list with elements 1) a dataframe with (among other things) mQTL p-value, rsID, chromosome, position (of SNP), a1, a2, CpG site, and position of CpG site; 2) a set of DNAm prediction weights corresponding to the SNPs in 1); 3) the prediction accuracy (R^2) of the model for the CpG site in the test dataset (which comes from the Framingham Heart Study).
+The MIMOSA models for DNAm prediction in whole blood are available on zenodo.org [here](https://zenodo.org/record/7325055).
+The files included are _cg********.rds_, which each consists of a set of five weights for SNPs used in predicting DNAm at the CpG site cg*********.
+Once you load one of these files into R, you'll have a list of five lists, with each corresponding to each of the penalized regression methods used to build the models (ElNet, MNet, SCAD, MCP, and LASSO).
+Each of these lists will contain elements 1) TRUE/FALSE if this method produced a satisfactory DNAm prediction model; 2) a dataframe with (among other things) mQTL p-value, rsID, chromosome, position (of SNP), a1, a2, and CpG site; 2) a set of DNAm prediction weights corresponding to the SNPs in 1); 3) the prediction accuracy (R^2) of the model for the CpG site in the test dataset (which comes from the Framingham Heart Study).
 Once you have the weights, you're halfway to running your MWAS.

 ## Step 2: Prepare GWAS Summary Statistics